bastiankoetsier/navigation/readme.md

 - `itemId` unique identifier like the database index
 - `itemContent` the content that should be rendered for this item
 - `parentId` identifier of the parent
-- `uri` to be able to render this item as a link you have to provide a uri
+- `uri` to be able to renderMenu this item as a link you have to provide a uri

 In the `fill` method you are able to rename each parameter to your corresponding properties :